Have a Question? look here

 Yes, our dye is non-toxic and child safe when dry.

-No, it is not necessary to apply anything to the wood prior to dying.
+No, it is not necessary to apply anything to the wood prior to dyeing.
 Please make sure that the wood is in its raw sanded state - as our wood dyes are formulated to penetrate the wood.

 The dye will be touch dry in 30 minutes but we recommend waiting 2-3 hours between coats.

-It'll be really obvious when it's dry as it will appear very dull.
-But, the colour will 'come to life' when it's waxed, oiled or varnished.
+It'll be really obvious when it's dry as it will appear very dull. but, the colour will 'come to life' when it's waxed, oiled or varnished.

 Our dye is better applied with a good quality brush.
-The final appearance depends on a combination of factors :- starting with the natural grain of the pine and how you might wish to sand it first (roughly sanded for a more rustic look) - Then, wax, oil or varnish will each create their own effect.
+The final appearance depends on a combination of factors :- starting with the natural grain of the wood and how you might wish to sand it first (roughly sanded for a more rustic look) - Then, wax, oil or varnish will each create their own effect.

 More often than not, veneer has a lacquered or oiled finish which would need to be sanded back as our wood dye is water based and designed to penetrate bare, sanded wood.